asuna-mt/asuna/README.md

 ### Animals

 Asuna is home to a number of wild animals which can be found roaming about their natural habitats.
 These animals are highly interactive and can be fed, bred, tamed, and hunted.
 These animals are implemented via the [Animalia](https://content.minetest.net/packages/ElCeejo/animalia/) mod which describes the animals in greater detail.

+### Slimes

+Many species of living slimes are native to Asuna.
+Some of these slimes are docile foragers while others are more territorial.
+These slimes can be found in many places under the sun, deep underground, and even in oceans and waterways.
+See the [Living Slimes](https://content.minetest.net/packages/EmptyStar/livingslimes/) mod for information about the various slimes and their behaviors.